 Are you ready to take your STEM teaching to the next level?
 Beyond the basic introductory professional learning opportunities, the Einstein Project wants to help you deepen your understanding of research-based instructional strategies that can help your students make sense of complex STEM ideas.
+The professional learning opportunities listed here are offered as in-district workshops or as multi-district workshops at regional hubs like a CESA office.
+Would you like to schedule us for PD in your district?
+Click the link below to connect with Kim Lemberger, our PD lead.

 You've got the space and some cool tools, now what?
 The desire for students to unleash their creativity and innovation is the driving force behind the maker movement in education.
 Discover how you can create a vision and plan to thoughtfully use making as a part of a student's education.
 Dive deeper into design thinking and learn to provide multi-dimensional making opportunities with your students.